 Holiday nightmares

-During the 1980s and 1990s, before the dawn of the internet, coming across accurate information about holidays was much more difficult.
+In the 1980s and 1990s, before the internet made it easy to compare trips, finding accurate, independent information about holidays was much more difficult.

-When booking a holiday, all you had to go on was a physical brochure with it's glossy photographs.
+When booking a holiday, many people relied on a physical brochure with its glossy photographs.

-Holidays from hell became big news in the tabloid press as more and more holidaymakers shared their nightmare stories.
+These “holidays from hell” became regular tabloid headlines as more holidaymakers shared their nightmare experiences.

-Holidaymakers were made the targets of by aggressive sales operations where they were presented with high-quality accommodation in exclusive resorts.
+Holidaymakers became targets of aggressive sales operations, where they were shown high-quality accommodation in “exclusive” resorts.

-New member sales have either ended completely or slowed down considerably.
-The maintenance fees are now the sole income stream for many timeshare companies.
+New member sales have either stopped altogether or slowed significantly.
+For many timeshare companies, maintenance fees are now the main source of income.

-Over the years, these fees have been ridiculously inflated and they are now comparable and often even more expensive than the cost of regular holidays.
+Over time, annual charges have been heavily inflated.
+In many cases, they are now comparable to — and sometimes higher than — the cost of booking regular holidays.

 Drab: Playa Real apartment living room